turingschool/curriculum/source/academy/workshops/intro-to-tdd.markdown

 end
 ```

+#### Run the Test

-OK.
-Finally.
-We have made a forceful statement of fact about how unicorns are
+Finally, we have made a forceful statement of fact about how unicorns are
 named.
 With all of this in place, the test suite now looks like this:

 ```ruby
 gem 'minitest', '~> 5.0'